Fun activities in Georgetown Colorado. View map of activities.

 The fishing is great, just set up a chair, throw in the fishing rod and enjoy the scenery (keep an eye out for the Georgetown Big Horn Sheep Herd).
 Georgetown Lake has Trout, Browns, Rainbows and Brookes.
 Keepers are 8 inches, limit 4 per adult and 2 per child.

-Join in the fun as the burros take to the streets of Georgetown during this annual event.
-The race starts on 6th Street in downtown Georgetown and ends there too.
-The race starts at 11:00am on Saturday, May 26th.
+Join in the fun as the burros take to the streets of Georgetown on Saturday, May 26th at 11:00am.

 Georgetown Energy Museum is located in a fully functioning and operational Hydroelectric generating plant in Georgetown, Colorado.
 The plant is owned and operated by Xcel Energy.
 It has been in operation since1900.